 JEWEL IN THE CATHEDRAL

-The Aotearoa Chapel is a jewel in the Cathedral and symbolises the partnership between Māori and Pākehā, especially those who live in East Coast, Hawke’s Bay and the Bay of Plenty.
+The Aotearoa Chapel is a jewel within the Cathedral and symbolises the partnership between Māori and Pākehā, especially those who live in East Coast, Hawke’s Bay and the Bay of Plenty.

 The Chapel is at the East end of the main space of the Cathedral and is regularly used for smaller services, such as morning prayer and evensong.
 It sits in an area that was left empty after the high altar was brought forward from the east wall to its central place in 1974.